Pineapple Guacamole (Hawaiian-Inspired, Spicy Variation)

 • Black pepper

 • Roasted salted pepitas.
-Feel free to top this pineapple guacamole with whatever garnishes inspire you.
+Feel free to top this tropical guacamole with whatever garnishes inspire you.
 Chopped macadamias or jalapeno slices would also work nicely.

 Close-up of a tortilla chip with a large scoop of pineapple guacamole on top.